-While the elevation changes do affect the overall climate, as a whole the county experiences mostly clear, sunny days throughout the year.
-Summer will produce the occasional thunderstorm with drenching desert rains, strong winds and hail, and winter historically brings snow to our higher elevation communities.
-Overall, San Juan has beautiful weather year-round and our average growing season is from June 1 to October 1, with our lower elevation communities lasting a little longer.
+The elevation changes do affect the overall climate, but as a whole, the county experiences mostly clear, sunny days throughout the year.
+Summer will produce the occasional thunderstorm with drenching desert rains, strong winds and hail.
+Winter historically brings snow to our higher elevation communities.
+Our average growing season is from June 1 to October 1 with our lower elevation communities lasting a little longer.
+Overall, San Juan County has beautiful weather year-round.